Josephy5/Transition-Post-Processing/README.md

 4. If needed, you can change the effect's render pass event in its render feature under settings.

 ## Credits/Assets used
 Shader code is based from Dan Moran's Shaders Case Study—Pokémon Battle Transitions YouTube video ([Youtube Video Link](https://youtu.be/LnAoD7hgDxw?si=tCtTEOshaZdfLi6R)).
-Could not found a license, Dan Moran said that he is unsure if he added a specific license to the code but he is open for it to be used in a commercial product (in a reply to a commenter named hectorcastellizacharias7056).
+Could not find a license, Dan Moran said that he is unsure if he added a specific license to the code but he is open for it to be used in a commercial product (in a reply to a commenter named hectorcastellizacharias7056).
 <br><br>
 The provided transition textures are made by Dan Moran from his Shaders Case